OST-Gh/qing/README.md

 #
 # NOTE: it isn't suggested to use relative paths, for files.

-time = -1 # optional setting for repeating a song n times. if the number is negative, it'll repeat infinitely.
+time = -1 # similar to playlist-level time, but for a single song.
 ```

 ## Controls: